professor0x/aws-iam-accessadvisor-permissionboundary/README.md

 Exceptions are supported via do_no_list.txt file.
 The file should be stored in s3, where lambda function will have access to retrieve the file.
 The file should contain list of users and or roles that should be excluded.
-The list is s3 object is configurable during Cloudformation deployment.
+The list is s3 object is configurable during CloudFormation deployment.

 1. Exclude from tagging
 2. Exclude from permissions boundary & policy creation